yalit/EasyAdminBundle-CustomWebTestCase/doc/tests.rst

 .. note::

-    The trait can, of course, be used on its own but in that case, the class that is using it needs :
+    The trait can, of course, be used on its own but in that case, the class that is using it needs both:

     - a class property :code:`client` : instance of :code:`Symfony\\Bundle\\FrameworkBundle\\KernelBrowser`
     - a class property :code:`entitytManager` : instance of :code:`Doctrine\\ORM\\EntityManagerInterface`